 Nearby, Sue’s husband, also named Tim, was manning the Ice House, a historical structure rehabilitated in the early 2000s.

-At the end of each winter, ice would flow down the Findhorn.
-Some of it piled up on the shore.
+In the old days, at the end of each winter ice would flow down the Findhorn, piling up on the shore.
 Enterprising people built a stone building, most of it below grade, with a hole in the roof, through which tons of ice was shoveled.
 The ice lasted nine months.
 Fishermen caught salmon, packed them in ice in wooden boxes, and shipped them to London.
 This worked until more than half-way through the 20th century.